Happy dog in Malaysia

 4

-Boarding & Arrival
+Boarding & arrival

-Pet Import Budget Simulator
+Pet Import Budget Calculator

 Import permit fee: RM 5.00

-Quarantine fee (min.
-7 days): RM 0.00
+Quarantine fee (7 days min.): RM 0.00

 DVS administrative fees: RM 25.00

-Total Local Estimate: RM 30.00
+Total local estimate: RM 30.00

 Breeds subject to restrictions

-STRICTLY Banned Breeds
+Strictly Banned Breeds

-These dogs cannot enter Malaysian territory:
+These dogs are not allowed to enter Malaysian territory:

 • • Pit Bull Terrier / American Pit Bull